Martin-Alexander/strata_tables/README.md

 - Update subscriptions plans, but retain existing subscribers' original payment schedules
 - Allow users to see information as it was before their view permission was revoked
-- Have a one week grace period for items in a user's cart that have had their price increased
 - Understand why generated financial reports have changed recently
 - Restore erroneously updated data